chrisspen/facekey/README.rst

 If it is not unlocked, that means the webcam wasn't able to detect a face in the video stream, or was able to detect a face, by mis-classified it as someone else.

 Check your ~/.facekey/probes folder.
-Unknown face images will be placed in this folder.
+Captured face images will be placed in this folder.
 Locate images of you and process them according to the tagging and training steps.

 Once you're comfortable with the performance and accuracy of the script, you can install it to run automatically via: